150 South Cottage Hill Ave / The Fourth Resident

 Claudia Weber 150 South Cottage Hill Ave

-House on its original property, 299 Prospect Ave, Elmhurst, IL, in the 1950s (Source: Hedrich Blessing Archive / Chicago Historical Society)
+The McCormick house on its original property, 299 Prospect Ave, Elmhurst, IL, in the 1950s (Source: Hedrich Blessing Archive / Chicago Historical Society)

 Claudia Weber 150 South Cottage Hill Ave